scottyeager/info_foundation/src/token/how_to_buy/tft_btc_alpha.md

 ### Start trading!

 1. First, you'll need to [deposit funds](https://btc-alpha.com/en/profile/wallets) into your account
-    - Please deposit either USD or BTC, if you want to buy TFT.
-These are currently the only trading pairs available with TFT.
-(A trading pair is basically a currency which can be used to buy another currency.
     - You can buy crypto directly using your bank card (after passing verification) [here](https://btc-alpha.com/en/mercuryo)
     - **If you need help, you can find it [here](https://btc-alpha.zendesk.com/hc/en-us/articles/360001896052-How-to-deposit-funds-into-my-private-account-in-the-exchange-market-)**
-2. Then, you'll need to trade your deposited currency (either BTC or USD) for TFT
+2. Then, you will need to exchange your deposited fiat or cryptocurrency into either BTC (Bitcoin) or USD (US Dollar)
+    - These are currently the only trading pairs available with TFT
+    - A trading pair is basically a currency which can be used to exchange or trade with another currency
+     - **If you need help, you can find it [here](https://btc-alpha.zendesk.com/hc/en-us/articles/360001922531-How-can-I-carry-out-trading-in-the-BTC-Alpha-exchange-market-)**
+2. Now you can start buying TFT
     - If you want to trade BTC, click [here](https://btc-alpha.com/en/exchange/TFT_BTC)
     - If you want to trade with USD, click [here](https://btc-alpha.com/en/exchange/TFT_USD)
-    - **If you need help, you can find it [here](https://btc-alpha.zendesk.com/hc/en-us/articles/360001922531-How-can-I-carry-out-trading-in-the-BTC-Alpha-exchange-market-)**